grafana/mimir/tutorials/play-with-grafana-mimir/README.md

    ```bash
    docker-compose kill mimir-3
    ```
-2. Open [Grafana Alerting](http://localhost:9000/alerting/list) and check out the state of the alert `MimirNotRunning`, which should switch to "Pending" state in about one minute and to "Firing" state after another minute.
+1. Open [Grafana Alerting](http://localhost:9000/alerting/list) and check out the state of the alert `MimirNotRunning`, which should switch to "Pending" state in about one minute and to "Firing" state after another minute.
+Since we abruptly terminated a Mimir replica, Grafana Alerting UI may temporarily show an error when querying rules: the error will auto resolve shortly, as soon as Grafana Mimir internal health checking detects the terminated instance as unhealthy.

 Grafana Mimir Alertmanager has not been configured yet to notify alerts through a notification channel.
 To configure the Alertmanager you can open the [Contact points](http://localhost:9000/alerting/notifications) page in Grafana and